Not to be confused with the Center for Public Interest Research (Nonprofit)

 Background

-According to filings with the Massachusetts Secretary of State, the Fund for the Public Interest was created in May 1982 as the “Fund for Public Interest Research,” a 501(c)(4) social welfare organization.1.
-It changed its name to Fund for the Public Interest in July 2008.2
+According to filings with the Massachusetts Secretary of State, the Fund for the Public Interest was created in May 1982 as the “Fund for Public Interest Research,” a 501(c)(4) social welfare organization.
+3 It changed its name to Fund for the Public Interest in July 2008.
+4

-The Fund’s articles of incorporation make it clear that it was intended to serve as a fundraising clearinghouse for the Public Interest organizations:3
+The Fund’s articles of incorporation demonstrate it was intended to serve as a fundraising clearinghouse for the Public Interest organizations:

-The Fund’s founding board members included Sanford “Sandy” Pooler, Susan Birmingham, Emily Bernheim, Merrill Gay, and Fran Amatucci.4
+The Fund’s founding board members included Sanford “Sandy” Pooler, Susan Birmingham, Emily Bernheim, Merrill Gay, and Fran Amatucci.
+1

 Funding